mimischi/dokku-sentry/README.md

 ## Create a user

-Sentry is now up and running on [https://sentry.example.com](#).
+Sentry is now up and running on your domain ([https://sentry.example.com](#)).
 Before you're able to use it, you need to create a user.

 ```
 dokku run sentry web sentry createuser